shiyuxue18/Around-a-Geo-index-based-social-network/README.md

 # Around-a-Geo-index-based-social-network
-The big picture of this project:
+Here is the big picture of this project:
 ![1556129800773](https://user-images.githubusercontent.com/40250261/56683477-7c60a180-6682-11e9-8460-75e318303aa9.jpg)
-I write this project on Google Cloud Platform and edit code on GCE VM instance.

-main.go:
-handle post request and search request

-GCE:
-search: use ElasticSearch(GeoIndex).
-To use ES, we need to create post index in ES.
-We could also save post data to ES(NoSQL + Query Optimization), saveToES(use it when handle the post) we could also read from ES for search, used in handlesearch

-GCS(object storage):
-save post image to GCS, used in handlerpost

-BigTable: NoSQL + Cloud, persistent, offline analysis saveToBigTable
+## OAuth
+I add token-based authentication for this project. user.go handles login and signup based on Elastic Search. main.go use JWT to protect post and search endpoints.
+When we do the requests, we need to add token to verify the identity.

+## GKE
+I use GKE to manage a production-grade cluster with high performance.
+For this part, I pack up the project in Docker and publish it to dockerhub.

+## GCS
+This part is an assistance for Elastic Search.
+I save images to GCS and it's used when handling post in main.go.

+## GCE
+This is the nerve center of the peoject.
+I search with Elastic Search based on GeoIndex(query optimization) and save post to Elastic Search.
+I tried machine learning with ml.go.
+I didn't build my own library.
+I just use the face sample for an experience.

+## Data analysis
+BigTable and BigQuery are used for data analysis.
 ![image](https://user-images.githubusercontent.com/40250261/56684813-5d174380-6685-11e9-92ec-cc0079937cb8.png)

-BigQuery: Cloud version of SQL code edited in Google Cloud terminal

-Google Cloud ML:
-just use the face sample to experience machine learning on GCP ml.go

-add token-based authentication
-user.go
-checkuser, adduser, handlelogin, handlesignup
-Use JWT to Protect Post and Search Endpoints, need to verify token after logged in

-use docker to pack up the whole project and publish it on dockerhub
-GKE: Google Kubernetes Cluster manage a production-grade cluster with high performance